Carlos García Ottati

 Carlos García Ottati (born September 6, 1983) is a Venezuelan entrepreneur, and the founder and CEO of Kavak, the first startup to achieve unicorn status in Mexico's history.

 Early life and education

-Born in Caracas, Venezuela, Carlos García Ottati grew up in a family that frequently relocated for professional reasons, living in approximately 14 cities across his home country during his childhood.
+Born on September 6, 1983 in Caracas, Venezuela, Carlos García Ottati grew up in a family that frequently relocated for professional reasons, living in approximately 14 cities across his home country during his childhood.
 He began his entrepreneurial journey at an early age, initially venturing into the restaurant and liquor industries.

-In 2010, Ottati pursued an MBA at the University of Oxford in England.
+In 2010, Ottati pursued an MBA at the University of Oxford in England and Stanford State University in Palo Alto, California, United States.
 During his studies, he interned at Amazon and later worked as a consultant at McKinsey for two years.

 Entrepreneurial career

 After his tenure at McKinsey, Ottati focused on boosting the entrepreneurial ecosystem in Latin America.
 He contributed to building the region's first major marketplace, Linio, where he pioneered the implementation of digital payment methods and logistics for goods transportation.
 After Linio was sold to Falabella, the 'Linio Mafia', formed during his years at the company, disbanded, resulting in the creation of over 300 new startups, including Kavak.